Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 (and otherwise without cycle-creating primitives), there can be no cycle in this binary tree of integers.
-Since the only equality test is extensional, identical subtrees can be merged and the notional tree can be implemented as a DAG (Directed Acyclic Graph).
+Since the only equality test is extensional, identical subtrees can be merged and the notional tree can be implemented as a Directed Acyclic Graph (DAG).

 On top of those, the execution model of Nock is to interpret some of these trees as programs in a variant of combinatory logic, with additional primitives